konsloiz/datetime/README.md

 # datetime
-A simple containerized service to get the current date &amp; time
+A simple containerized service to get the current UTC date &amp; time

 ## Task Overview